Learning in large companies is often irrelevant, boring and yet compulsory.

 What CEOs should do now

-If you were writing a letter to the CEOs of the car industry, what message would you give them?
+If you were writing a letter to the CEOs of the automotive industry, what message would you give them?

-Klaus Woeste: The collective capacity for innovation and the collective capacity for change of the employees in these companies is much greater than the management boards and executives believe.
+Klaus Woeste: The collective capacity for innovation and the collective capacity for change of the employees in these companies is much greater than the CEOs and managers believe.

-I would recommend to boards and managers that they simply put a lot more money and a lot more focus on how they really use this collective power of innovation and change.
+I would recommend to board members and managers that they simply put a lot more money into it and a lot more focus on how they really use this collective power of innovation and change.
 Simply with the power of the incredible human capital that we have in Europe, because of infinitely many different cultures and infinitely different capabilities.
 We have all this in Europe in a greater diversity than you even have in the USA or Asia.

-I believe we simply need to work better together and really unleash the creativity and change levers.
+I think we simply need to work better together and really unleash the levers of creativity and change.